yashpatel301/Molucular-Communication/README.md

 # Molucular-Communication
-How the molecular communication can takes place? and optimize BER with ANN &amp; LSTM based receivers.
+**How the molecular communication can takes place? and optimize BER with ANN &amp; LSTM based receivers.**
-Different threshold based receivers are used to avoid ISI as the molecules will follow Diffusion process and Brownian motion.
+</br> Different *threshold based receivers* are used to avoid ISI as the molecules will follow *Diffusion process and Brownian motion*.
 </br > There are different folders:
 </br > 1) Codes
 </br > 2) Reproduced graphs